 - Still Needs Development: The app, even after several updates, is only up to version 0.4.2, which is barely an alpha version in developer language.
 It was last updated six months ago, so progress seems slow if the company are planning to make it special and boost its average rating from users.

 - Lack of Data and Features in Certain Instances: Users report the system using the sprinklers during rain, a lack of feedback and customization.
 All of that plus a lack of historical information is really poor news for users, as the app is the only way of interacting with the Blossom system.

 - Does Not Support Soak Cycling Yet: Another current issue is that the Blossom doesn’t support soak cycling where water is delivered in quick bursts to prevent runoff over hard ground, such as sun-dried lawns.

 - Lack of Flexibility: Overall, it doesn’t seem to offer the flexibility that some gardeners will need, and for those who want to rely on an automated service, it doesn’t seem to master that particularly well either.

 It would be hard to say “don’t buy this” without an extensive period of testing, but there seem to be enough issues to make potential buyers have a serious think about picking the Blossom system over one of the other rivals.
 In particular, I liked the Rachio IRO a bit better in this comparison.

 The concept of basing watering patterns based on the weather seems random at best, particularly considering the highly variable weather.

-Retailing at around $150 (see here for deals), some home users may consider picking it up, just to try.
+See here for deals.
+Some home users may consider picking it up, just to try.
 However, other systems, while more expensive offer smarter looking control panels rather than leaving it to your smartphone.

 If you feel a smart home system should have a cool looking screen, then that counts against the Blossom.
 But if you’re happy controlling your world from a smartphone, then that may not be an issue.